ghdl/ghdl/doc/using/InvokingGHDL.rst

 Design rebuilding commands
 ===================

 Analyzing and elaborating a design consisting in several files can be tricky, due to dependencies.
 GHDL has a few commands to rebuild a design.

+.. index:: cmd importing files

 Import [:samp:`-i`]
 --------------

-.. index:: importing files

-.. index:: -i command
+.. option:: -i <[options] file...>

-:samp:`ghdl -i [options] file...`

 All the files specified in the command line are scanned, parsed and added in the libraries but as not yet analyzed.
 No object files are created.
 It's purpose is to localize design units in the design files.
 The make command will then be able to recursively build a hierarchy from an entity name or a configuration name.